"The wide world is all about you:

 ORDER SQUAMATA: LIZARDS AND SNAKES

-For the sake of an orderly discussion, I will treat lizards apart from snakes, but it must be understood that there is not a clear phylogenetic separation between the two groups.
+For the sake of an orderly presentation, I will treat lizards apart from snakes, but it must be understood that there is not a clear phylogenetic separation between the two groups.

 SUBORDER LACERTILIA: LIZARDS

 Unlike several groups of snakes, lizards have not developed poison glands and means to inject venom into their prey.
 None, that is, except for the helodermatids of North America.
-However, it has been recently discovered that just because most lizards - and, for that matter, most snakes - do not possess a specialized mechanism to inject venom, it seems that many, if not most, possess virulent enzymes in their saliva that can be moderately to deadly toxic to the habitual prey.
+However, it has been recently discovered that just because most lizards - and, for that matter, most snakes - do not possess a specialized mechanism to inject venom, it seems that many, if not most, possess virulent enzymes in their saliva that can be moderately to deadly toxic to their habitual prey.
 It has been know for some time that the earless monitor of Borneo, and a few species of Varanus monitors, all in the Old World, have toxins in their saliva.
-But it might sound strange, but nonetheless be true, that a "cute and harmless" lizard like an anole or curlytail can be deadly venomous... just not to humans.
-After all, many toxins are highly specific in their targets, and anoles do not habitually hunt and devour people.
+Yet it might sound strange, but nonetheless be true, that a "cute and harmless" lizard like an anole or curlytail can be deadly venomous... just not to humans.
+After all, many toxins are highly specific in their targets, and anoles do not usually eat people.

 Diurnal lizards frequently possess excellent color vision, indeed probably better than ours.
 The gaudy colors of many iguanids, agamids, and chameleonids serve as inter- and intra-specific means of recognition.
 Nocturnal species, like most gekkonids and xantusiids, possibly have a very limited ability to see color but, instead, they have a highly developed capability of seeing in poor light conditions.